 Since March 2020, there have been updated guidelines and changing safety regulations regarding the coronavirus.
 Co-parents should communicate what they are comfortable with and what would be best for the health of the child regarding Halloween.
 The VDH offers the following advice, “To protect against COVID-19, everyone should avoid close contact with people who do not live in their household, wear a mask (cloth face covering), and practice social distancing and frequent and proper handwashing.”
 Once co-parents agree on what is best then they can start to plan activities that fit their comfort level.

 Be flexible with Halloween activities

 This year we have a whole weekend to celebrate the spooky holiday and that means an extra day or two to share in on the fun.
 For some, sharing Halloween night is not an option.
 In that case, allow the parent who does not have the child on Halloween to take the child to an activity on a different night.
-From socially distanced pumpkin patches and open-air haunted forests, there are several moderate risk activities for parents to consider.
+From socially distanced pumpkin patches, trunk or treats, and open-air haunted forests, there are several moderate risk activities for parents to consider.

 Get Creative with Halloween traditions

 This is a great time to get creative or share in the creativity of your local community.
 In Richmond last year, a man went viral after he constructed a homemade candy chute that allows for no contact candy distribution.
 Other parents have decided on at home scavenger hunts or virtual costume contests.
 The CDC recommends lower risk activities like movie nights, pumpkin carving, and decorating in and outside of the house.
 With the rise of virtual events, there will be many opportunities for children to have double the fun this year if co-parents are on the lookout.